DylanMoriarty/dylanmoriarty.github.io/app/_blog/02-Summer.md

 <div class="images"><img src="../assets/graphics/blog/smr/cage.gif"></div>

-It hasn't been published yet, we're waiting on a few more adjustments, but look forward to a process post when it does.
-Here's a working version of what the framework looks like.
-The images are all placeholders, as that's something AgResource will be providing.

-<div class = "centermeplease"><iframe src="http://dylanmoriarty.github.io/maps/AgResource/index.html" frameborder= "0" width="100%" height="616"></iframe></div>
-<div class = "block"></div>

 {% include bits/chapter1.html %}III
 {% include bits/chapter2.html %}Cat Map
 {% include bits/chapter3.html %}

 As a follow-up to the work I'd been doing with AgResource, I was curious seeing how far I could push icons drawn with Leaflet.
 Essentially, I wanted to test 1.
 How many icons could be drawn on a screen before the user would start to get a significant amount of lag? and 2.
 Can those icons just be drawings as opposed to svg circles?

-Decided to test both things (and GeoJson manipulation within the script) with this goofy thing- Click a Cat, Get a Cat.
+Decided to test both things (and GeoJson manipulation within the script) with this goofy thing- <a href="../blog/03-Catmap.html">Click a Cat, Get a Cat.</a>

-<div class = "centermeplease"><iframe src="http://dylanmoriarty.github.io/maps/catmap/" scrolling = "no" frameborder= "0" width="100%" height="616"></iframe></div>
-<div class = "block"></div>

 {% include bits/chapter1.html %}IV
 {% include bits/chapter2.html %}Wheels